-One important note concerns the use of letters r,c as modifiers of the '!extend [rcb]' command: These letters allow you to choose which extensions (row/column) are done at each step of generating, but they do not modify in any way the canonical order of sequences.
+One important note concerns the use of letters \mathbf{r}, \mathbf{c} as modifiers of the '!extend [rcb]' command: These letters allow you to choose which extensions (row/column) are done at each step of generating, but they do not modify in any way the canonical order of sequences.
 In particular, if you specify '!extend cr', then you get only(!) those canonical extensions that happen to add a column before adding a row, but not those that add a row before adding a column.
+Better use the '!extendto' variant of generating to obtain specific size of matrices.